mrdunker/IIITB_auto_room_lc/README.md

 <br />

 The following output is observed.<br />
-When input from the sensor is HIGH:<br />
+When input from the sensor and main switch are both HIGH:<br />
 ![Screenshot from 2023-10-03 11-20-58](https://github.com/mrdunker/IIITB_home_aa_proximity/assets/38190245/671b40bf-3639-4f5c-a90a-965b181e8bdf)
 <br />